bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 In Bodo, operations on DataFrames and Series are lazy, meaning that they return a lazy result representing a DataFrame, Series or Scalar which contains some metadata i.e. a schema, but not the actual data itself.
 Instead, lazy results contain a "plan" attribute.
 A plan is an expression tree describing how to go from data sources to the current object using relational operators like join, aggregate, or project.

-Lazy evaluation allows Bodo to optimize the expression tree before execution, which can have a huge impact (e.g. 100x) on workload performance.
+Lazy evaluation allows Bodo to optimize the plan before execution, which can have a huge impact (e.g. 100x) on workload performance.
 Common optimizations include reordering joins, pushing filters to I/O, or eliminating dead columns.

 To see an example of lazy evaluation, we will create a DataFrame, representing a Parquet read over a billion row dataset (NYC taxi).
 Normally, this dataset would be too large to fit into memory on most laptops, however since the `read_parquet` API is lazy, no actual data is materialized.